 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://mtsu.pressbooks.pub/

 Curriculum, planning, assessment, and instruction are all inextricably linked.
 Planning instruction is like a spider web, where all of the threads are connected in a carefully designed pattern.
 There are different kinds of spider webs, just as there are different ways to plan and deliver instruction and assessment.
 In the next chapter, we will take a closer look at planning curriculum.